coderefinery/2022-03-22-workshop/content/join.md

     and prepare for the future together.
 If you will work together later, learning the tools at the same time is a great way to do it.
-- If you routinely use Git and know Python somewhat well or you've been to a CodeRefinery before, you are definitely capable of being an exercise leader and register as one!
+- If you routinely use Git and know Python somewhat well or you've been to a CodeRefinery before, you are definitely capable of being an exercise leader!

-### Attend via live stream
+### Attend via livestream only

+- Register as type **Livestream only**

 The promise of the Internet is that we can reach everyone, so why don't we?
 So, we have a live stream